compusophy/docs/docs/run-node/advanced-configuration.md

 ```
 engine:
-  provingKeyId:  – The identifier of the proving key, retrieved by the key manager
+  provingKeyId:  – The identifier of the proving key, retrieved by the key manager, e.g. default-proving-key
   filter:  – The section of the bloom filter the node will listen to
   genesisSeed:  – The seed value used for the first frame
   pendingCommitWorkers:  – The number of goroutines used to perform worker operations